MrAlaux/Nugget-Doom/README.md

 - **SBARDEF:**
   - Chat hack to move it vertically based on the height of the message list
 - **Crosshair:**
-  - Translucency;
+  - Translucency setting
-  - Vertical-only target lock-on;
+  - Vertical-only target lock-on
-  - Horizontal-autoaim indicators;
+  - Horizontal-autoaim indicators
   - Option to account for fuzzy targets [i.b.
-From Doom With Love];
+From Doom With Love]
-  - Dedicated toggle button.
+  - Dedicated toggle button
 - **Secret count in "secret revealed" message** [p.f.
 Crispy Doom]
 - **Show Save Messages** setting (CFG-only: `show_save_messages`)
 - **_Milestone-Completion Announcements_** setting, to report completion of milestones (e.g. all items acquired)